 So why should we care about motivation in the workplace?

 Our motivation is a finite resource.
-Think of it like a battery, once it is depleted it needs to be replenished.
+Think of it as a battery, once it is depleted, it needs to be replenished.
 Since most of the jobs in the New Economy will be cognition intensive (you need to use your brain/creativity more than in the Old Economy), being able to focus is more important than ever.

 How can we design engaging and productive workplaces?

-Key in our work is that we do not rely on just adding a few points, badges and leaderboards to make experiences rewarding.
-Long term motivation does not derive from extrinsic rewards but from giving users the ability to have autonomy, creativity, collaboration and joyful surprises along the way.
-We don’t assume that people want to interact with functionality, just because it is there for them.
-And we make sure our designs evolve with the seniority of the user in the experience: users’ motivation and knowledge changes over time and design should change with them.
+Key in our work is that we do not rely on just adding a few points, badges, and leaderboards to make experiences rewarding.
+Long-term motivation does not derive from extrinsic rewards but from giving users the ability to have autonomy, creativity, collaboration, and joyful surprises along the way.
+We don’t assume that people want to interact with functionality just because it is there for them.
+And we make sure our designs evolve with the seniority of the user in the experience: users’ motivation and knowledge change over time, and design should change with them.

 - Sales up more than 28%

 - KPIs up more than 60%

 This was a voluntary participation project, yet we got a 99% participation rate.
 These numbers still hold up two years later, and the project is a success.
 For more details about our work for Navo Orbico see: Navo Orbico Case Study.